Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Experimental Details

 \subsection{Computational Resources}

 We implement all the methods based on PyTorch \cite{paszke2019pytorch} and train with automatic mixed precision.
-In terms of parameter counts, ContextWM consists of 102M parameters, while vanilla WM consists of 95M parameters.
+In terms of parameter counts, ContextWM consists of 26M and 47M parameters for video pre-training and MBRL, respectively, while a plain WM consists of 24M and 44M parameters.
 In terms of training time, it takes $\sim$37 hours for pre-training of ContextWM over 600K iterations, and fine-tuning of ContextWM with MBRL requires $\sim$24 hours for each run of Meta-world experiments over 250K environment steps, $\sim$23 hours for each run of DMC Remastered experiments over 1M environment steps and $\sim$16 hours for each run of CARLA experiments over 150K environment steps, respectively.
 Although ContextWM introduces new components of the model, we find it does not significantly impact the training time, since the context encoder only needs to operate on one frame of observations, and the cross-attention between features also accounts for a relatively small amount of computation.
 In terms of memory usage, Meta-world experiments require $\sim$18GB GPU memory, and DMC Remastered and CARLA experiments require $\sim$7GB GPU memory, thus the experiments can be done using typical 24GB and 12GB GPUs, respectively.